For the latest COVID information Click Here.

 If you stop tacrolimus for any reason, you must contact your rheumatologist.

 Tacrolimus is taken as an oral tablet, usually twice a day (morning and evening).
-It should be taken either 1 hour before or 2-3 hours after a meal (i.e. on an empty stomach) to maximise the absorption of the medication.
+It should be taken either 1 hour before or 2-3 hours after a meal (i.e. on an empty stomach) to maximise the absorption of the medicine.
 Each tablet should be taken as soon as it is opened from the blister and it should be taken with water.
-If your lupus primarily affects your skin, a topical preparation of tacrolimus is available which is used as a cream.
+If your lupus primarily affects your skin, tacrolimus is also available as a cream.
 This may reduce the risk of side effects.

 The dose of tacrolimus differs between people, but can be up to 8mg daily, usually divided into two doses (morning and evening dose).
 If you miss a dose of tacrolimus, just take your next dose as planned.
 Don’t double up the dose to make up for the missed dose.

-Tacrolimus can interact with a lot of other medications.
-Your prescriber will need to know a full list of the medications (including over-the-counter medications and supplements) you are currently taking.
+Tacrolimus can interact with a lot of other medicines.
+Your prescriber will need to know a full list of the medicines (including over-the-counter medicines and supplements) you are currently taking.
 Some antibiotics and antifungals can change the amount of tacrolimus in your blood, so these will need to be checked before they are used.

 It is not uncommon to experience side effects with tacrolimus.
 The risk of side effects will be weighed against the potential benefit by your treating doctor.
-Tell your doctor if you notice side effects that you think are caused by this medication.
-Many side effects disappear when tacrolimus treatment is reduced or stopped.
+Tell your doctor if you notice side effects that you think are caused by this medicine.
+Many side effects go away when tacrolimus treatment is reduced or stopped.

 Common mild side effects